matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-10-day_050_blogtemplate copy.md

 HackTools is a browser extension that gives penetration testers a quick and easy to reference tool for performing web application penetration testing.

-This tools offers shell creation, cheat sheets and payload creation all in one spot.
+HackTools offers shell creation, cheat sheets, and payload creation all in one spot.

 ---